ButterCam/sisyphus.js/ReadMe.md

 ### Interface and Class

-`@sisyphus.js/cli`  will generate interface and class for one message, all input of Sisyphus.JS API can accept both of  Interface/Class, and all output of Sisyphus.JS API will be Class Message.
+`@sisyphus.js/cli`  will generate interface and class for one message.
+All Sisyphus.JS APIs can accept both interface and class as input.
+And all output of Sisyphus.JS API will be class messages.

 ### Well-known types

-Sisyphus.JS support all well-known types like the `google.protobuf.Any`, `google.protobuf.Timestamp` etc...
+Sisyphus.JS support all well-known types such as `google.protobuf.Any`, `google.protobuf.Timestamp` and so on.

 ```protobuf
 package sisyphus.example.v1;